mtharp/laureline-firmware/doc/intro.rst

 Introduction
 ************

-The Laureline GPS NTP Server is a small, performant, and low-power device that serves time to network clients from a built-in GPS receiver.
+The Laureline GPS NTP Server is a small, high-performance, and low-power device that serves time to network clients from a built-in GPS receiver.
 Given only a GPS antenna, a power source, and a clear view of the sky it can track UTC to within 200 nanoseconds and make precise time available to your entire LAN, WAN, or to the Internet.
 Laureline interoperates seamlessly with any NTP or SNTP client and can sustain thousands of queries per second.
 Even under high throughput timekeeping operations are never disrupted or perturbed.

-Laureline is Open Source Hardware and Software.
-Hardware design files and user documentation are provided under the Creative Commons Attribution 3.0 License.
+Laureline is `Open Source Hardware`_ and `Open Source Software`_.
+Hardware design files and user documentation are provided under the `Creative Commons Attribution 3.0 License`_.
-Software source code is provided under the MIT license.
+Software source code is provided under the `MIT license`_.

 Specifications
 ==============